geovedi/book-notes/2022/bittersweet.notes.md

 ## Introduction: The Power of Bittersweet
 - Personal Experience and Questioning
-  - The author recalls listening to bittersweet music as a law student.
+  - Susan recalls listening to bittersweet music as a law student.
   - Music's impact on the heart, love, and connection with others.
   - The incongruity of finding joy in mournful songs.
-  - The author's ongoing curiosity about the relationship between sadness and upliftment.
+  - Susan's ongoing curiosity about the relationship between sadness and upliftment.
 - Melancholic Personality Traits
   - Aristotle's pondering of melancholic personalities in history.
   - The ancient belief in four humors and their influence on temperament.